-In principle, there’s no single market that is especially challenging as such, just as there’s no such place as an “easy” market – or if there is I haven’t been told about it!
-Just, I think, understand that market X will almost certainly have significant differences to market Y as I’ve mentioned earlier.
+In principle, there is no single market that is especially challenging as such, just as there is no such place as an “easy” market – or if there is I have not been told about it!
+Just, I think, understand that market X will almost certainly have significant differences to market Y, as I have mentioned earlier.
 Even if the basic marketing message in one market would work in another, you still need to customise how you implement multi-screen marketing to each market.

 The picture internationally is so mixed that ultimately, nothing is a silver bullet other than thorough research and hard work.

-The International Search Summit will take place on 26th November at the Business Design Centre in London.
-Speakers include State of Search founder Bas van den Beld, Andy Atkins-Krüger of WebCertain, Shahid Awan from Cheapflights and Majestic SEO’s Dixon Jones.
+The International Search Summit will take place on 26 November at the Business Design Centre in London.
+Speakers include State of Search founder Bas van den Beld, Andy Atkins-Krüger of Webcertain, Shahid Awan from Cheapflights and Majestic SEO’s Dixon Jones.